My back hurts when I sleep on my back

 3. Twist your upper body to the left.

-4. Place your hands on the floor and turn your head as far back as you can.
+4. Place both hands on the floor and turn your face as far back as you can.

 5. Stretch for 20 to 30 seconds.

-Column: Is it okay to lay a towel down?
+Column: Is it okay to place a towel underneath?

-If my back pain doesn't improve even after stretching and then going to bed, will it improve if I lay a towel down ?
+If my back pain does not improve even after stretching before bed, will placing a towel underneath help ?

-In response to the question, "Will the pain improve if I lay a towel down ?", the answer is, "It will lead to temporary improvement, but there is a possibility that the pain will recur and that the pain will occur in a different place than before."
+So, in answer to the question, "Will the pain improve if I place a towel underneath?", the answer is: "It may help temporarily, but the pain may return, and it may also appear in a different place than before."

 {"@context":"https://schema.org","@id":"#FAQContents","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"If my lower back pain doesn't improve even after stretching and then going to bed, will placing a towel underneath help?","acceptedAnswer":{"@type":"Answer","text":"